Outpatient Rehab for Opioid Addiction

 What Is Outpatient Rehab?

 Outpatient rehab is a rehabilitation program that offers Opioid addiction treatment sessions that can be scheduled throughout the week.
 Compared to an inpatient program that is intensive and residential, the outpatient schedule is much more flexible and accommodating.
-Outpatient rehab allows patients to continue with their regular responsibilities and live at home, as it is non-residential and patients are required to only check into treatment at their allotted times for counseling and medication.
+Outpatient rehab allows patients to continue with their regular responsibilities and live at home, as it is non-residential.
+However, many outpatient treatment programs offer sober living homes for clients to reside in if they need a more structured living environment to assist with transitioning back into the community as a sober person in early recovery.

 Types of Outpatient Rehab